How to Clean up After a Flood

-If you just experienced a flood, your basement or the lower levels of your house may have taken on water damage.
-Effects of floods may be costly to remove but not doing so can lead to health problems and further home damage.
-If you have just experienced a flood or think you may in the future, there are a few things you should know.
+If you just experienced a flood, your basement or the lower levels of your house may have taken on water damage and you might be in need of flood cleanup.
+Effects of floods may be expensive to fix but not doing so can lead to health problems and further home damage.
+If you have just experienced a flood or think you may in the future, there are a few things you should know about flood cleanup.

 Find Out if You Live in a Flood-Prone Area